Azure-Samples/ignite-tour-lp1s1/src/inventory-service/README.md

 # Inventory Service

 This project needs an instance of SQL Server, SQL Database, or PostgreSQL.

+## Local dev

 Create a user secret in InventoryService.Api project and run the app:

 ```
 dotnet user-secrets set 'ConnectionStrings:InventoryContext' '<sqldb-connection-string>'
 dotnet run
 ```

+## Running in the cloud or in containers

+Set an environment variable named `ConnectionStrings__InventoryContext`.

+(Or use Azure Key Vault (below))

 #### Example Connection String